-- 1 Cup (95g) unsweetened natural cocoa powder (not Dutch Process)
+- 2/3 Cup (60g) unsweetened natural cocoa powder (not Dutch Process)

-- 1 1/2 Cups (355ml) full-fat buttermilk*, room temperature DIY recipe in the notes
+- 1 Cup (240ml) full-fat buttermilk*, room temperature DIY recipe in the notes

-Preheat the oven to 350ºF and prepare three 6-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with a wax paper or parchment cake circle.
+Preheat the oven to 350ºF and prepare three 6-inch or two 8-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with a wax paper or parchment cake circle.

 Place all of the dry ingredients into the bowl of a stand mixer and stir on low for 30 seconds to fully combine them.
 Add the vegetable oil, eggs, vanilla, and buttermilk and mix on low until just combined.
 With the mixer still on low, add the hot water in a slow stream, then turn the mixer to medium and beat until smooth, about 2 minutes.
 The batter will be very thin.

-Pour into prepared cake pans no more than 2/3 full and bake for 40-45 minutes, until a wooden toothpick inserted comes out clean.
+Pour into prepared cake pans no more than 2/3 full and bake for 35-40 minutes, until a toothpick inserted comes out clean.
 Cool completely before frosting with chocolate buttercream or frosting of your choice.

-DIY Buttermilk recipe: add 1 Tbsp of white vinegar for every cup of whole milk you’ll be using.
-For this recipe, add 1.5 Tbsp of white vinegar to a jar and top it with 1.5 Cups of whole milk.
+DIY Buttermilk recipe: add 1 Tbsp of white vinegar to a jar and top it with 1 Cup of whole milk.
 Stir and let sit for 15 minutes before using in the recipe.